 by Ms. Black Hollywood

-Today, TRN is taking you On Set with Alan Greenstein.
+It’s time for another trip to the studio and a look behind the scenes in our series On Set with Alan Greenstein.
 Alan is a longtime friend and supporter of The Reel Network and we are pleased to announce that he’s making time in his busy schedule to join our writing team as a contributor.